 The variables indicating use of assistive technology (AIDHLP13, from question HE07) and social/recreational limitations (SOCLIM13, from question HE22) were collected initially at the family level.
 If there was a "yes" response to the family-level question, a second question identified the specific individual(s) to whom the "yes" response pertained.
 Each individual identified as having the difficulty was coded "yes" on the appropriate variable; all remaining family members were coded "no".
 If the family-level response was "don't know", "refused", or otherwise missing, all persons were coded with the family-level response.
-In cases where the family-level response was "den't know" (-8).
+In cases where the family-level response was "yes" but no specific individual was identified as having difficulty, all family members were coded as "don't know" (-8).